Change Leadership: 6 Methods To Transform, Innovate, And Overcome

 6. Prioritizes Collaboration

-As a change process will most likely affect multiple workplace sections, the efforts of driving and managing such a process require cross-functional team collaboration.
+As a change process will most likely affect multiple workplace sections, driving and managing such a process require cross-functional team collaboration.

 Change can be both internal and external.
-While internal changes can be managed through leadership practices, external exchanges can be extremely disruptive.
-An excellent example of external change is Covid pandemic.
+While internal changes can be managed through leadership practices, external factors can be highly disruptive.
+An excellent example of an external trigger is the Covid-19 pandemic.

 Recommended Article: 8 Ways to Foster Team Collaboration